-(8 - reliable) Download a tool I quickly whipped up to play Directdraw games in fullscreen without them changing colors.
-This tool will act as a launcher which places itself in your notification area and automatically suspends all applications which are changing the game’s colors and will bring them back alive when you close the game.
-A full explanation and usage instructions for the tool can be found here.
+(8 - reliable) Download a tool I whipped up to play Directdraw games in fullscreen without them changing colors.
+This tool will act as a launcher which places itself in your notification area and automatically suspends all applications which are changing the game’s colors and will bring them back alive when you close the game

-(9 - reliable) Thanks to this comment I found out that Windows 7 actually provides a compatibility hack build in to allow running old DirectDraw games in all their glorious colors.
+(9 - reliable) Thanks to this a reader comment, I found out that Windows 7 actually provides a compatibility hack build in to allow running old DirectDraw games in all their glorious colors.
 The

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\DirectDraw\Compatibility\ registry entry (or

 HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\DirectDraw\Compatibility\ for 64bit Windows) contains entries for some popular games, such as Age Of Empires and Starcraft.

 Then why are those games not working right?
 It turns out that the ID used in the registry entries are very specific to the game version.
 You can follow along with this blogpost to find out all about this hack.

 procmon to figure out the application ID yourself then you can download a tool by Mudlord called “w7ddpatcher.zip” (you’ll have to Google around).
 The source code is included, and looks clean.
 To use it, open the

 Patch to add a DirectDraw application to the registry.
 After patching, the game should always work with correct colors, and you won’t have to use the program every time you want to play the game (unless you change the executable e.g., by updating the game).